toshiki670/dotfiles/vim/cheatsheet/common.md

 C-k

 ### Emmet
-C-f   : Have to change this keybind.
+C-f   : Have to change this keybind